Safe Autonomous Systems @ University of Florida ECE

 Ivan presents LLM confidence calibration at Shonan

 Ivan had the honor of attending an invitation-only visionary workshop #235 on LLM-guided assurance and synthesis for CPS in Shonan, Japan.
 He presented the lab’s work on calibrating chain-of-thought confidence by discovering temporal patterns with Signal Temporal Logic.
-My slides can be found here.
-Some of the prominent debates at the workshop included:
+Materials: Some of the prominent debates at the workshop included:

 • Ivan named Malachowsky Family Endowed Rising Star